sfergusond/Running2Win-Strava-Importer/README.md

 ![step7](https://github.com/sfergusond/imgdump/blob/master/last%20step.png?raw=true)

-_Option 2: download activities from R2W and upload to Strava using a direct email/password sign-in_
+_Option 2: download activities from R2W and upload to Strava using a direct email/password sign-in for Strava_
 ```
 python R2WBot.py -ru "r2wusername" -rp "r2wpassword" -a "2016-05-31" -b "2020-04-01" -su "stravausername1" -sp "stravapassword" -m "Email"
 ```
-_Option 3: download activities from R2W into a .csv file_
+_Option 3: download activities from R2W into a .csv file (stored in the some folder as the downloaded code).
+No Strava login or upload._
 ```
 python R2WBot.py -ru "r2wusername" -rp "r2wpassword" -a "2016-05-31" -b "2020-04-01" -c "csv"
 ```